duckdb/duckdb-web/docs/configuration/pragmas.md

 #### Custom Profiling Metrics

+By default, all metrics are enabled except those activated by detailed profiling.
+All metrics, including those from detailed profiling, can be individually enabled or disabled using the `custom_profiling_settings` `PRAGMA`.
-By default, all metrics are enabled, but they can be toggled on or off individually.
-This `PRAGMA` accepts a JSON object with the metric names as keys and a boolean value to enable or disable the metric.
-The metrics set by this `PRAGMA` will override the default settings.
+This `PRAGMA` accepts a JSON object with metric names as keys and boolean values to toggle them on or off.
+Settings specified by this `PRAGMA` will override the default behavior.

 > Note This only affects the metrics when the `enable_profiling` is set to `json`.
-The `query_tree` and `query_tree_optimizer` formats will always a default set of metrics.
+The `query_tree` and `query_tree_optimizer` always use a default set of metrics.

 In the following example the `CPU_TIME` metric is disabled, and the `EXTRA_INFO`, `OPERATOR_CARDINALITY`, and `OPERATOR_TIMING` metrics are enabled.